Monogramm/docker-etherpad/README.md

 	-p 9001:9001 \
 	monogramm/docker-etherpad
 ```

+# Known Issues

+-	Etherpad does not wait for database to be ready before starting.
+You may need to start your (external) first, then start Etherpad.
+	* **TODO**: Add [wait-for-it](https://github.com/vishnubob/wait-for-it) in the container

 # Questions / Issues
 If you got any questions or problems using the image, please visit our [Github Repository](https://github.com/Monogramm/docker-etherpad) and write an issue.